0

 Fulton is a decidedly white-collar town, with fully 86.84% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Fulton is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Fulton who work in teaching (21.05%), healthcare (19.74%), and law enforcement and fire fighting (15.79%).

-Overall, Fulton’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Fulton’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Fulton has relatively fewer families with younger children, and/or college students.
 Combined, this makes Fulton a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.